9 Expert Moving Day Tips

 Expert Moving Day Tips

 Moving day is finally here!
 All of the hard work you have put into planning, purging and packing has prepared you for a stress-free moving day.
-Our two-month packing schedule has you feeling ready, and these essential moving tips will ensure that things will go smoothly.
+Our two-month schedule of what to pack when has you feeling ready, and these essential moving tips will ensure that things will go smoothly.
 Regardless of preparation, we all need some extra support to get us through the big day, right?

 KEEP A MASTER LIST OF CONTACT INFORMATION